A single article takes weeks.

 WordPress, Webflow, Notion, or webhook.
 Set tone, ICP, and how many articles per week you want shipped.

-Each article runs through a 10-stage pipeline — outline, writing, research, links, images, video, CTA, FAQ, and final assembly — then publishes and pings Google for indexing within hours.
+Each article runs through a 10-stage pipeline, then publishes and pings Google for indexing within hours.

 Impressions accumulate.
 Position climbs.
-On Pro, backlinks compound from day one.
 Traffic stops being something you fight for.

 Most tools take a keyword and write an article.
 Skribra takes a keyword and maps every way someone searches it — then claims each one.